Pay attention to your surroundings

 Safer places to cross include zebra crossings, traffic islands, footbridges, subways and traffic lights.
 When using any type of crossing you should always check that the traffic has stopped before you start to cross.
 Always cross between the studs or over the zebra markings.
 Do not cross at the side of the crossing or on the zigzag lines, as it can be dangerous.
 You must not loiter on zebra, pelican, toucan or puffin crossings.

 Drunken pedestrians are a danger to themselves and other road users.
 Alcohol slows reaction times, impacts upon your judgement and decision making, including increasing risk taking behaviour.
-If you have had one too many, don’t attempt to walk – use a taxi, public transport or get a lift from a designated driver.
+If you have had one too many, don’t try to walk – use a taxi, public transport or get a lift from a designated driver.

 Certain types of drugs can affect the central nervous system and/or can cause hallucinations.
 The ability of the brain to make decisions can become distorted.